bachan/articles/ab_testing_in_tiki_search_1/README.md

         clicks_a_1, clicks_a_2, clicks_b
 ```

-Now for the actual tests we will just use their implementation available in `scipy.stats` package.
+Now for the actual tests we will just use their implementation available in the `scipy.stats` package.

 ```python
 # T-Test implementation